Genetic Evaluation, Testing and Counseling Services

 This test, performed between weeks 11 and 13 of pregnancy, also involves retrieval of a small sample of the placenta, which is analyzed for chromosome and other abnormalities.

-Our physicians and counselors provide our patients with a continuum of care throughout their genetic testing and counseling experience.
+Our medical geneticists and genetic counselors provide our patients with a continuum of care throughout their genetic testing and counseling experience.

 Above all, we emphasize close communication between our various team members, our patients and their significant relatives